 The current study examines the moderation role of religious identity and religious practice in the relationship between traditional media usage and moral evaluation.
 The current study can not only deepen the research on the relationship between traditional media usage and moral evaluation by adopting religion into this correlation but also expand the research of religion by dividing religion into religious identity and religious practice.
 The results of moderation analysis and heterogeneity analysis demonstrated the necessity to divide religion into religious identity and religious practice.
 Traditional media usage was proven to positively influence moral evaluation, which further confirms the unique role of traditional media in moral evaluation.
-However, the critical role of traditional media in moral evaluation.
-However, the critical role of traditional media usage on moral evaluation.
+However, the critical role of traditional media in moral evaluation cannot be separated from a religious context.
+Furthermore, religious identity was proven to strengthen the effect of traditional media usage on moral evaluation.
 Yet, religious practice was proven to weaken the influence of traditional media usage on moral evaluation.
 Besides, we found that both polytheist identity and monotheist identities play a positive role in this relationship, which indicates that the religious identities of polytheism and monotheism have the same role in the relationship between traditional media usage and moral evaluation.
 Last but not least, a large number of people in China mainly participate in informal religious practices, such as fortune-telling, Feng Shui, burning incense at home, worshiping ancestors, and worshiping Buddha, which negatively influence the impact of traditional media usage on moral evaluation.
 This paper helps to distinguish the different role of religious identity and religious practice in the correlation between traditional media usage and moral evaluation and clarify whether there is a different role of polytheist and monotheist religions in this relationship.
 Most importantly, this paper confirms that the rationalization of society does not necessarily lead to the secularization of religion.

-Author Contributions: Conceptualization, S.Z. and Z.P.; methodology, S.Z.; software, S.Z.; validation, S.Z., Z.P., and L.W.; formal analysis, S.Z.; investigation, S.Z.; resources, S.Z. and Z.P.; data curation, S.Z.; writing-original draft preparation, S.Z. and Z.P.; writing-review and editing, S.Z. and Z.P.; visualization, S.Z.; supervision, L.W.; project administration, L.W.; funding acquisition, L.W.
+Author Contributions: For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
+The following statements should be used Conceptualization, S.Z. and Z.P.; methodology, S.Z.; software, S.Z.; validation, S.Z., Z.P., and L.W.; formal analysis, S.Z.; investigation, S.Z.; resources, S.Z. and Z.P.; data curation, S.Z.; writing-original draft preparation, S.Z. and Z.P.; writing-review and editing, S.Z. and Z.P.; visualization, S.Z.; supervision, L.W.; project administration, L.W.; funding acquisition, L.W.
 All authors have read and agreed to the published version of the manuscript.